nicoanadt/glue-demo/iceberg-demo/readme.md

 ## 1. Glue job for Iceberg

-This glue is to transform data from Raw layer to Transformed layer
+This glue job is to transform data from Raw layer to Transformed layer: `Employee_CDC_RawToTrf_Iceberg.py` Incoming data is assumed coming from DMS CDC table.

 Parameters:
 - Glue 4.0